Sperner's problem for G-independent families: Abstract

 \section{Abstract}

 Given a graph $G$, let $Q(G)$ denote the collection of all independent (edge-free) sets of vertices in $G$.
 We consider the problem of determining the size of a largest antichain in $Q(G)$.
 When $G$ is the edge-less graph, this problem is resolved by Sperner's Theorem.
 In this paper, we focus on the case where $G$ is the path of length $n-1$, proving the size of a maximal antichain is of the same order as the size of a largest layer of $Q(G)$.

-Our results also apply in a more general situation when $G$ is e.g. the cycle of length $n$ or a typical instance of the Erd\H os--R\'enyi random graph $G_{n,p}$.